ConnectWithNoor/learning-genai/readme.md

 ### 4 openai-embedding-similarity-vector

 - Directory contains the explanation of embeddings, similarity, vectors and vector database in ML.
 The directory has a `readme.md` file that contains all the important concepts.
 Also, the code snippets can also be found inside the directory.

+### 5 vector-db

+- Directory contains the explanation of vector databases, their importance, and how to use them.
+The vector databases used are ChromaDB and Pinecone.
+The directory has a `readme.md` file that contains all the important concepts.
+Also, the code snippets can also be found inside the directory.